-We’ve found 6 of the most fabulous fashion influencers for you to follow for outfit inspiration and inspiring content.
-Not only will you learn a thing or two about fashion, but we love how they combine their slick style with important discussion on LGBTQI+ issues that we can all learn from.
+So here, we’ve listed six of the most fabulous fashion influencers for you to follow for outfit inspiration and inspiring content.
+Not only will you be inspired by their style, but we love how they combine outfit inspo with important discussion on LGBTQI+ issues that we can all learn from.

 We’re starting with Jamie because they’re a complete force: they’re Editor-in-Chief of award-winning magazine FRUITCAKE, author of In Their Shoes set to be released in October, a model and public speaker.